caceres-lab/GeONTIpe/README.md

   - conversion.txt: A file for converting chromosome names in the following style: chr1, chr2...
 (This can be modified depending on the reference genome used and the chromosome names it provides).
   - References: Std_ref.fa (reference genome to use, e.g., hg38), t2t_ref.fa (T2T or other secondary reference genome), and All_snp.vcf.gz (SNPs used in the analysis).

-If the mapped files are already available, either locally or on an FTP server, allcoords.txt and ListaTodos.txt are not required, but we must have in substituion:
+If the mapped files are already available, either locally or on an FTP server, allcoords.txt and ListaTodos.txt are not required but must be exchanged by:
   - Individuals.txt: List of all the samples to be tested.

-All these outputs should be placed in the Infor directory, and all necessary references in Infor/Reference.
+All these outputs should be placed in the Infor directory and all necessary references in Infor/Reference.

 ## Output
 To track the workflow steps, you can enter the tracking_pipeline directory, where files for each step will be created.
-The main outputs will be found in the Genotyping directory and in the directories of each analyzed sample.
+The main outputs will be found in the Genotyping directory and the directories of each analyzed sample.

 In the Genotyping directory, for each analyzed inversion, you will find all the generated probes.
 Note that if fewer than three probes are found, the specific directory for that inversion will not be created.
 This information can be checked in tracking_pipeline/created_probes.txt.

-Within each individual’s directory, there will again be a Genotyping directory, containing each inversion in its own directory.
+Within each individual’s directory, there will again be a Genotyping directory, containing each inversion in its directory.
 Inside each inversion directory, you will find:
   - Inversion.png: An image displaying the reads and the generated probes.
   - Inversion_Genotype.txt: A file with information on each read and its respective genotype.
 Both outputs are shown here as examples.